Alejandrajimenez07/Endome-project/readme.md

  **HTML validator**:

  Minor errors were returned when passing through the official W3C validator.
- - Those errors has been easily fixed as it consisted of some extra spaces, capital letter in one image file and some br elements that was not authorise to used inside the li element.
+ - Those errors has been easily fixed as it consisted of some extra spaces, two closing tags thats did not have opening tags, capital letter in one image file and some br elements that was not authorise to used inside the li element.
    - Home page:
     ![screenshot](documentation/img/testing-screenshots/html-homepage-test.png)
     - Symptoms page: